 - Grouped content releases that simplify publishing the content around a specific project, event, or campaign

-- Automated publishing that allows you to schedule time-sensitive content pushes ahead of time for completely hands-free updates
+- Automated publishing that allows you to schedule time-sensitive content pushes ahead of time for hands-free updates

 - The ability to create unlimited development, testing, staging, and other content environments